Blue Lips (film): Plot

-The film opens with Kit roller skating in a roller rink, she talks with Ebba outside and tells her that she feels bad because a guy with whom she was dating came back with his ex-girlfriend (Bad Days).
-Ebba and Kit go to the house of Ebba's aunt to forget about everything, while in the car they listen to music (Shivering Gold).
-They get ready to go to a party and help each other to get dressed (Stranger).
-At the party they dance and get drunk (Disco Tits), Kit meets Romy and kisses her passionately at the bathroom.
+The film opens with Kit roller skating in a roller rink, she talks with Ebba outside and tells her that she feels bad because a guy with whom she was dating came back with his ex-girlfriend.
+Ebba and Kit go to the house of Ebba's aunt to forget about everything, while in the car they listen to music.
+They get ready to go to a party and help each other to get dressed.
+At the party they dance and get drunk, Kit meets Romy and kisses her passionately at the bathroom.
 After the party Ebba and Kit go to a grocery store and start messing around with the products and playing with the stuff they find at the store.
 They both take a bath together and talk at the bathtub about the future, their friendship and love.

-At the next day they lay next to the pool from the house they are staying in and talk about guys (Struggle), Kit goes to another grocery store to buy some chips (Shedontknowbutsheknows) where she meets Guy, they flirt and she invites him to a party.
-They both talk about Guy and the party they are going to later that day (Bitches).
-At the party Ebba meets Guy without knowing who he is until Kit tells her, they get along and party together, Ebba talks with TJ and Ricky while Kit leaves because she feels jealous about the flirting between Ebba and Guy (Cool Girl).
-Ebba and Kit discuss about Guy outside the party, Kit leaves angry and Ebba stays and dances with Guy (Romantics).
+At the next day they lay next to the pool from the house they are staying in and talk about guys, Kit goes to another grocery store to buy some chips where she meets Guy, they flirt and she invites him to a party.
+They both talk about Guy and the party they are going to later that day.
+At the party Ebba meets Guy without knowing who he is until Kit tells her, they get along and party together, Ebba talks with TJ and Ricky while Kit leaves because she feels jealous about the flirting between Ebba and Guy.
+Ebba and Kit discuss about Guy outside the party, Kit leaves angry and Ebba stays and dances with Guy.

-Ebba and Guy get to know each other better at Guy's house, they drink tequila and share stories about their lives, Ebba and Guy walk together and kiss (Cycles).
+Ebba and Guy get to know each other better at Guy's house, they drink tequila and share stories about their lives, Ebba and Guy walk together and kiss.
 Ebba goes home and lays in bed with Kit as they hug and amend their friendship.
 In the post-credits scene Ebba appears singing the rest of "Cycles" at the roller rink.